Shivaani-32/Flight-Management-System/README.md

 # Flight-Management-System
-Uses Bellman Ford Algorithm
+Uses Bellman Ford Algorithm .
-Makes us of files,classes arrays.
+Makes use of files,classes arrays.
 Aims to reduce the cost/time